baconYao/TCPIP/HW1/readme.md

 ## How to use:
 1. Compile appServer.c & appClient.c

+    	gcc appServer.c -o Server.out
+    	gcc appClient.c -o Client.out

-2. Run appServer.out
+2. Run Server.out

+		./Server.out
 3. Run appClient.out

+		./Client.out
-4. Than you will see the result.
+4. Then you will see the result.